 Student Demographics

-For the online course offered, there were 9 total students enrolled.
-Of these students, 8 graduate students were taking the course towards fulfilling their degree requirements and 1 undergraduate student was taking the course for continued education.
-All of the students were working full time during the course; 5 were employed full time and 4 employed as part of a co-op or internship program.
+Of the students, eight graduate students were taking the course towards fulfilling their degree requirements, and one undergraduate student was taking the course for continuing education.
+All the students were working full time during the course; five were employed full time, and four employed as part of a co-op or internship program.

 Table 1 - Student Demographics During Course Offering